Gluteal Tendinopathy- What You Need to Know

 - Keep exercising!
 Gluteal Tendinopathy is more than often degenerative in nature and require ongoing load.
 If you find you get worse with more rest, it’s a good sign you need to keep up with your usual exercise routine to keep the tendon happy.
 Degenerative tendons usually get worse with rest, so sitting around and waiting for it to “heal” usually won’t help.

-If you’re unsure with where, or how you’ll start to get yourself moving, get in touch with a Physical Therapist that will help you get into the rhythm.
+If you're unsure of where, or how you'll start to get yourself moving, get in touch with a Physical Therapist in Fort Myers that will help you get into the rhythm.

 About Author: Dr. Scott Gray